Australian-Imaging-Service/charts/docs/Charts/Deployment/Kustomize.md

+### 2.
-### 2. The next step is a kustomization.yaml file.
+The next step is a kustomization.yaml file.
 This file must be called kustomization.yaml or Kustomize doesn't work.
 You create this and in it you specify your resources (inputs) - in our example, the resource will be all.yaml.
-The fantastic thing about Kustomize is you can add more inputs in as well which combines with the Helm Chart to streamline deployment.
+The fantastic thing about Kustomize is you can add more resources in as well which combines with the Helm Chart to streamline deployment.

 For instance, in my kustomization.yaml file I also specify a pv.yaml as another resource.
 This has information about creating Persistent Volumes for the XNAT deployment and creates the volumes with the deployment so I don't have to apply this separately.
 You can do this for any resources you want to add to your deployment not included in the Helm chart.
 Example using all.yaml and pv.yaml in the kustomization.yaml file: